qnx-ports/build-files/ports/Fast-DDS/README.md

 - Testing

+**NOTE**: Before running the tests make sure you have libsqlite3.so.1 from com.qnx.qnx800.osr.sqlite3 installed in LD_LIBRARY_PATH on the target.

 Copy host files to the target (note, mDNS is configured from /boot/qnx_config.txt and uses qnxpi.local by default).
 ```bash